-from the finding-windmills dept charges of unethical behavior.
+from the finding-windmills dept

 Last month, the discovery of a large Trans-Neptunian object (TNO) was reportedly hastened by a hacker.
 It turns out now that the "hacker" might actually have been Spanish astronomer Jose-Luis Ortiz, who announced the discovery of 2003 EL61, dubbed "Santa", in July.
 Caltech's Michael Brown had found the object months prior, but was waiting to announce it until after he had published a paper.
 After reviewing access logs on his website, Michael Brown noticed requests originating from the Spanish astronomers' computers.
 Now, there is a public brawl emerging over who rightfully "discovered" the object, as well as some ethical accusations over whether or not the Spaniards accessed (and properly attributed) the Caltech data.
 If the accusations do prove true, it's ridiculous that a bona fide astronomer would try and pull such a farce; even Don Quixote would have come up with a more believable tale.
-Don't lie.

-Don't allow important scientific information to be concealed from people who need to know it.
-Don't try to psych out Nature.
-If there are several possibilities, work them all out.
-Do take responsibility for your scientific contributions.
-Do give proper credit to collaborators and students.

-Do serve your scientific and academic colleagues, professional societies, and governments, train and mentor students, and give responsible and wise advice.
-Do always guess the answer before you calculate, to train your intuition.
-PHYSICS TODAY November 2004, page 42 Ethics and the Welfare of the Physics Profession Responding to a survey by an APS task force on ethics, younger members of the physics community have raised significant concerns about the treatment of subordinates and about other ethical issues.
-Kate Kirby and Frances A. Houle By far the highest response rate and the most extensive and heart-felt answers to the open-ended survey questions came from the junior member of APS-that is, physicists within the first three years after getting the PhD.
+PHYSICS TODAY November 2004, page 42 Ethics and the Welfare of the Physics Profession

+Responding to a survey by an APS task force on ethics, younger members of the physics community have raised significant concerns about the treatment of subordinates and about other ethical issues.

+Kate Kirby and Frances A. Houle

+By far the highest response rate and the most extensive and heart-felt answers to the open-ended survey questions came from the junior members of APS-that is, physicists within the first three years after getting the PhD.
 Clearly, issues of ethics and professional conduct find strong resonance in that group of young physicists.

-Many of their open-ended responses described the unethical treatment of subordinates in research as a very serious problem: abuse of graduate students by advisers.
+Many of their open-ended responses described the unethical treatment of subordinates in research as a very serious problem:

+abuse of graduate students by advisers.

+PHYSICS TODAY

+Speaking out on ethics